-This event is taking place at Penn Book Center, at 130 S. 34th Street.
+This event is co-organized with Penn Book Center, at 130 S. 34th Street.

 Saidiya Hartman is Professor of English and Comparative Literature at Columbia University.
 Professor Hartman’s major fields of interest are African American and American literature and cultural history, slavery, law and literature, and performance studies.
 She is on the editorial board of Callalloo and has been a Fulbright, Rockefeller, Whitney Oates and University of California President’s Fellow.
 She is the author of ‘Scenes of Subjection: Terror, Slavery, and Self-Making in Nineteenth Century America’ (Oxford University Press, 1997) and ‘Lose Your Mother: A Journey Along the Atlantic Slave Route’ (Farrar, Straus, and Giroux, 2007).

 Programming for Colored People Time is generously funded by The Pew Center for Arts and Heritage, Emily and Jerry Spiegel Fund to Support Contemporary Culture and Visual Arts, the Lise Spiegel Wilks and Jeffrey Wilks Family Foundation, and by Hilarie L. & Mitchell Morgan.